 While Runton does have links with Freemasonry, which I’m not sure the conspiracy groups are aware of, religious visitors are less common and mainly confined to the hermitage in the remotest part of the Estate.
 Officially, Runton’s religious affiliation is secular humanism.
 In case you are unfamiliar, secular humanism replaces an irrational faith in God with an irrational faith in humans, leading me to wonder how many humans the average secular humanist has actually met.
 Recently, this line of thought enabled me to formulate my own non-conspiracy theory about the space lizards, centred upon my belief that humans don’t really need help to exploit and suppress each other.
 Humans are perfect vessels for malice, and while kindness and civility exists on a local and interpersonal level, these qualities are scarce in a wider context amid societies which ultimately exist to be pitted against each other.
 Therefore, the space lizards act as a form of interstellar ‘othering’: they can be blamed for everything, because the fundamental realisation that humans tacitly demand a permanent state of atrocity in which to flourish is simply too much for us to admit.
 I am therefore inclined to think that the interstellar shape shifters are a product of a flawed human psyche that refuses to accept that we are all a bunch of wankers.
 There, I’ve said it.

-Inset top – house martins chicks in the petting zoo earlier this year.
-They had a lovely time, and fledged successfully in August, just in time to get them into the new school year.
+Inset top – House martin chicks in the petting zoo earlier this year.
+They had a lovely time, fledging successfully in August, just in time for the new school year.

 Inset lower – Christmas tree at Leadenhall Market.
 They do a lovely carol service, too.
 Be careful though, because Leadenhall is in the City of London, and the City of London crest is flanked by dragons, which are Illuminati symbols and what not.
 I think I might need to stop going to conspiracy theory lectures for a bit.